 The overhead press works a variety of muscles and is often referred to as one of the best movements for building a strong upper body.
 Some of the muscles the overhead press works include:

 In addition, the overhead press will work a variety of stabilizer muscles include the core, upper traps, and many more!

 What's the difference between an overhead press and military press?

 The overhead press and military press are both barbell pressing exercises, however, there’s a tiny and subtle difference when referring to each with their respective definitions.
 The military press will entail positioning the feet close together, while the overhead press has a wider stance.

 Can beginners overhead press with a barbell?

-If you don’t want to hire a coach, then it’s a great idea to accomplish the overhead press with dumbbells first, and once you move to the barbell video sets to watch bar path and form.
+If you don’t want to hire a coach, then it’s a great idea to try the overhead press with dumbbells first, and once you move to the barbell video sets to watch bar path and form.

-Why perform the overhead press?
+Why should I do the overhead press?

 - Carryover to strength sports and traditional sports.